 Avery was in the limelight around the time that Halbach was murdered due to his wrongful conviction for which he spent 18 years in prison.
 Avery was meeting with politicians regularly to pass bills, and he was featured on the news frequently.
 Edwards, who was supposedly in Wisconsin during this time, recognized Avery’s popularity and decided he was going to frame him.
 These ‘set ups’ were called crimes of recognition by Edwards, who wanted to take the spotlight away from people and place it back on himself through killing.

-The serial killer would plant blood, hair, semen and DNA so that someone else would be convicted for a crime that he committed.
+The serial killer would plant blood, hair, and other types of DNA so that someone else would be convicted for a crime that he committed.
 Then, Edwards would follow the case closely to watch his work play out.

 People believe that Edwards can be seen in the background of Making a Murderer while prosecutor Ken Kratz is talking to his co-worker.
 Cameron believes the man seen in the documentary matches Edwards’s physical appearance, and that the man is flipping off the camera.